KyleAMathews/blog-2/_posts/2016-09-29-optimisations-in-verve.md

 I considered a two options when I was writing the interpreter:

-1. JavaScriptCore's model: At the end of every opcode implementation, we check what's next and jump to it.
+1. JSC's model: At the end of every opcode implementation, we check what is the next opcode and jump to its implementation.
 2. "Traditional model": Still have a central loop, but optimise it by hand in assembly.

-I started with the former option, due to the inspiration from JavaScriptCore, but there were a few downsides raised by other I talked to:
+I started with JSC's model, since it was what inspired me to write the VM in the first place, but there were a few downsides raised by other I talked to:

-* It makes the bytecode big - you need the opcodes to be the address of the actual implementation, which means that you need word-sized instructions
+* It makes the bytecode big - you need the opcodes to be the address of their actual implementation, which means that you need word-sized instructions
 * It messes up branch prediction: at the of every opcode you jump to random address taken from a random location in the heap.

-Upon hearing that, I thought I'd try the latter and see whether it was actually faster.
+Upon hearing that, I thought I'd try switching to the traditional model and see whether it was actually faster.

 The loop would start by using the next opcode's value to calculate the offset into a list of jumps that would follow.
 But that was not really efficient, since it'd take the pointer arithmetic + two jumps to get to the desired opcode. [source code][initial-traditional-asm]

-My next step was disassembling a switch and looking at how the compiler implemented jump tables, and it was much better than my code: Instead of a list of jumps, you add the relative addresses after the loop, use the value of opcode to read the right address, and add that to current instruction pointer to get the absolute address of the function. [source code][traditional-jump-table]
+My next step was disassembling a switch and looking at how the compiler implemented jump tables, and it was much better than my code: Instead of a list of jumps, you add the relative addresses after the loop, use the value of the opcode to read the right address, and add that to current instruction pointer to get the absolute address of the function. [source code][traditional-jump-table]

 I kept on battling, with some smaller optimisations (even though quite effective sometimes), such as [reordering methods based on "hotness"][hot-cold-order] and [refactoring to remove some expensive instructions][pushf-popf], but it still wasn't fast enough...

 In a desperate attempt I tried to [rollback to the JSC-style interpreter][back-to-jsc], and to my surprise it was **much** faster.
-Of course I didn't just throw away all the optimisations I worked on while using the traditional loop implementation, but switching back was what pushed over from being about as fast as JSC, to being faster.
+Of course I didn't just throw away all the optimisations I worked on while using the traditional loop implementation, but switching back was what pushed the interpreter from being about as fast as JSC, to being faster.

 ## Fast closures